 Harris operates 150 locations in Canada, Europe, the Middle East, Central and South America, Africa, Asia, and the US, which generates 92% of its overall revenue.

 Sales and Marketing

 Its primary customers are US government agencies, including prime contractors and supported foreign militaries, accounting for about 70% of sales.

 Harris has ridden a roller coaster in revenue and net income in recent years, one year up and the next year down.
 It did a bit of both in 2014 (ended June) with revenue down about 2% to just over $5 billion and net income up by more than 370% to $535 million.

 Reduced demand from US government customers cut sales in 2014 in the Integrated Network Solutions (down 7%) and RF Communications (down 1%) groups.
 The leap in net income was attributed to a decline in losses from discontinued operations and lower cost of sales and interest expenses.

 Harris considers its greatest opportunities for growth to be in managed satellite communications, public safety and professional communications, health care IT, and emerging national markets.
 Affected sectors include energy, maritime, and government.
 The continued global deployment of the wireless 4G LTE standard will help fuel growth.

-More recently, the company is focusing on Brazil and the Middle East.
-To better focus on these growth areas, Harris in early 2013 sold its Broadcast Communications unit -- which includes TV and radio transmission systems, digital signage, and other digital media management services -- to The Gores Group for about $225 million.
+Internationally, the company is focused on Brazil and the Middle East and to do so in 2013 it sold its Broadcast Communications unit -- which includes TV and radio transmission systems, digital signage, and other digital media management services -- to The Gores Group for about $225 million.